samoht/logarion/README.md

     cd logarion
     make

-This should generate `logarion-web`.
+This should generate `web`.
 Run with:

-    logarion-web
+    web

 and open a browser to <http://localhost:3000>.
-To post a new article visit <http://localhost:3000/()/new>.
+To post a new article visit <http://localhost:3000/new>.

 ## Summary